History of energy: Thermodynamics

+Energy-mass equivalence

+By the late 19th and early 20th century, physicists increasingly tried to explain inertia and mass in terms of electromagnetic fields, leading to the concept of electromagnetic mass, where the inertia of charged particles was attributed to their electromagnetic energy.
+In 1900, Henri Poincaré introduced the idea that electromagnetic radiation carries momentum and suggested a direct proportionality between electromagnetic energy and an equivalent mass.
+In 1904, Friedrich Hasenöhrl extended this to cavity radiation, finding that energy contributes an “apparent mass,” though with unresolved inconsistencies such as a factor numerical prefactor of 4/3.

+These approaches still treated the relationship as specific to electromagnetism and relied on the assumption of an luminiferous aether.
+Albert Einstein’s 1905 analysis in special relativity removed this restriction by showing that when a body emits or absorbs energy, its mass changes, establishing a mass–energy equivalence independent of electromagnetic mechanisms.
+This led to the general principle $E=mc^2$.

 Time-translation symmetry

 In 1918 Emmy Noether proved that the law of conservation of energy is the direct mathematical consequence of the time-translation symmetry.
 That is according to Noether's theorem relating symmetries and conserved quantity, energy is conserved because the laws of physics do not distinguish between different moments of time.

 During a 1961 lecture for undergraduate students at the California Institute of Technology, Richard Feynman, a celebrated physics teacher and Nobel Laureate, said this about the concept of energy:

 There is a fact, or if you wish, a law, governing natural phenomena that are known to date.
 There is no known exception to this law—it is exact so far we know.
 The law is called conservation of energy; it states that there is a certain quantity, which we call energy that does not change in manifold changes which nature undergoes.
 That is a most abstract idea, because it is a mathematical principle; it says that there is a numerical quantity, which does not change when something happens.
 It is not a description of a mechanism, or anything concrete; it is just a strange fact that we can calculate some number, and when we finish watching nature go through her tricks and calculate the number again, it is the same.